steveseguin/vdo.ninja/README.md

 This is the client-side software for OBS.ninja.
 Feel free to use it as you will; code contributions very welcomed.
 You may be best suited at getting ahold of me at steve@seguin.email instead of via Github if urgent though.

 ## How to Deploy this Repo:
 To use, just download and host on a HTTPS-enabled webserver.
-You may want to hide the .html extensions within your HTTP server as well.
-Customize as desired.
+You may want to hide the .html extensions within your HTTP server as well, else the generated links will not work.
+Customize the code as desired.
 Poke me at steve@seguin.email if you wish to commit your changes to obs.ninja directly.

 Directions on how to deploy a TURN server are listed in the turnserver.conf file.
 Useful for bypassing firewalls.